 - TABE Test (Adult Basic Education Test)

-- Diagnoses from a Licensed Mental Health Provider, if requesting accommodation supports
+- Diagnosed Disorders from a Licensed Mental Health Provider or the Public Schools, if requesting accommodation supports for their learning

 - IEP, 504, or Psychoeducational Evaluation

 - Discipline, Suspension, or Expulsion Records, should any exist

 Criteria for Admission…